 Food inspectors and food safety specialists are involved with the cleanliness and safety of foods and beverages consumed by the public.
-They inspect restaurants, dairies, food processing plants, and other food preparation venues in order to control biological hazards from sources such as E. coli, Salmonella, and other foodborne agents.
+They inspect restaurants, dairies, food processing plants, and other food preparation venues in order to control biological hazards from sources such as Escherichia coli, Salmonella, and other foodborne agents.
 Their purview of responsibility also may extend to hospitals and other institutional settings.
 They may be responsible for examining the methods for handling, processing, and serving of food so that these procedures are in compliance with sanitation rules and regulations.
+FIGURE 1.15 demonstrates a food safety inspector examining a batch of food.